KROIA/QT_cmake_library_template/documentation/dependencies.md

    Additional you can contact me so I can add your dependency file to the list of all dependencies available for the use in the [Cmake Library Creator](https://github.com/KROIA/CmakeLibCreator).<br>
    The dependency file will then be saved to the [Dependencies repository](https://github.com/KROIA/QT_cmake_library_template/tree/dependencies).

-## Create a dependency file from special repository
+## Create a dependency file from special repository {#Create-a-dependency-file-from-special-repository}
 To demonstate how to create the dependency cmake file, I use the [easy_profiler library](https://github.com/yse/easy_profiler) as example.
 1. Create a new cmake text document and give it the name of the dependency.
 2. Copy the content from the [template file](https://raw.githubusercontent.com/KROIA/QT_cmake_library_template/main/dependencies/DependencyTemplate.cmake).